 Getting Started with Zero Trust Access Management Trust Begins with Secure Identity

 There is no silver bullet solution when it comes to achieving a zero trust security architecture: this is not something that happens overnight, or is in fact ever actually ‘complete’.
-Adopting a zero trust security strategy provides the ability for organizations to transform and innovate, adopt new technologies and practices, optimize productivity and reduce their risk surface.
-This paper explores why identity and access management (IAM) solutions offer the core technology that organizations should start with on their zero trust journeys.
-Here, we’ll explore the shifts in the security landscape that led to the creation of zero trust, what a zero trust strategy looks like today, and how organizations can utilize Okta as the foundation for a successful zero trust program now, and into the future.
+Adopting a zero trust security strategy provides the ability for organisations to transform and innovate, adopt new technologies and practices, optimise productivity and reduce their risk surface.
+This paper explores why identity and access management (IAM) solutions offer the core technology that organisations should start with on their zero trust journeys.
+Here, we’ll explore the shifts in the security landscape that led to the creation of zero trust, what a zero trust strategy looks like today, and how organisations can utilise Okta as the foundation for a successful zero trust program now, and into the future.

 Challenge: When the Wall Protecting Your Data Vanishes

 This isn’t to say that traditional security architectures (castle and moat) suddenly become irrelevant, they still serve a purpose.
 Security and IT teams who have invested in defensive systems focused heavily on securing the network perimeter, using firewalls and VPNs to enforce access policies, are faced with new challenges in securing a more hybrid work model.
 This requires innovative thinking and agnostic solutions that can augment and compliment existing infrastructures while supporting digital transformation and modernisation initiatives.